Pierre-Cng/CAN-PeCAN_device/README.md

-# CAN Hardware Decoder (CHD)
+# PeCAN - CAN Hardware Decoder

 ## Description:
-Build of a CAN decoder with a raspberry pi zero w and a CANHat.
+Build of a PeCAN, CAN decoder with a raspberry pi zero w and a CANHat.

 ## List of material:
 * [RS485 CAN HAT for Raspberry Pi](https://www.amazon.com/RS485-CAN-HAT-Long-Distance-Communication/dp/B07VMB1ZKH/ref=sr_1_2?crid=2VKVGQISVE8EN&keywords=waveshare+rs485+canhat&qid=1704312361&sprefix=canhat+%2Caps%2C129&sr=8-2)